Combinatorial decision-making driven by multicomponent surface condensates: Discussion

 We show that inclusion of hidden species---molecules that shape condensation but do not drive downstream function---expands \textit{expressivity} \citep{vazirani_approximation_2013}, i.e., the ability to encode increasingly complex classification boundaries.
 We find that hidden species improve expressivity through encoding novel phases that differ in composition of hidden molecules but still recruit the same \textit{functional} output species.
 The role of such species could be played by different coactivators that recruit the same polymerases to drive gene activity \citep{pei_transcription_2025}, varying co-receptors and adaptor proteins that recruit the same downstream kinase to membranes to propagate signaling cascades \citep{case_regulation_2019}, and more generally by regulatory molecular cascades.
-In addition, hidden species simultaneously facilitate \textit{adaptability} by allowing reuse of the same molecular interaction networks, including even purely random ones , to perform distinct tasks (Fig. \ref{fig:reversoir-tuning}A-B) simply by changing makeup of the cellular milieu.
+In addition, hidden species simultaneously facilitate \textit{adaptability} by allowing reuse of the same molecular interaction networks, including even purely random ones, to perform distinct tasks (Fig. \ref{fig:reversoir-tuning}A-B) simply by changing makeup of the cellular milieu.
 This adaptability loosely mimics cell-type specific expression, in which cellular compositions can use the same genetically-encoded molecular ensemble to drive different gene programs with the same functional molecular output species---a feature that emerges in other multicomponent biomolecular networks \citep{antebi_combinatorial_2017,klumpe_context-dependent_2022,parres-gold_contextual_2025}.
 More generally, the features of multicomponent phase separation naturally provide cells with regulatory knobs such as changing composition (by expression) or interactions (by post-translational modifications) to leverage condensate-mediated computations.
-Finally, our results emphasize an expanded view of biological condensates through the “hidden-output” axis: since condensates \textit{in vivo} are typically characterized by visualizing only a subset of hidden and/or output species, it is possible that (a) condensates that appear similar (by hidden species) could carry out distinct functions (by recruiting distinct output species that are not visualized), and vice versa (b) condensates that appear distinct (by hidden species) could still perform similar functions (by recruiting similar output species that are not visualized).
+Finally, since condensates \textit{in vivo} are typically characterized by visualizing only a subset of hidden and/or output species, it is possible that (a) condensates that appear similar (by hidden species) could carry out distinct functions (by recruiting distinct output species that are not visualized), and vice versa (b) condensates that appear distinct (by hidden species) could still perform similar functions (by recruiting similar output species that are not visualized).
+Together, our work advocates for an expanded view, including through the ``hidden-output'' axis, of how and where function can be encoded by condensates in biological systems.